prurigro/hypothetical/readme.md

 * `heading`: The title that will appear for this page
 * `model`: The model that will be accessed on this page
+* `path`: (optional) This can be used to set a different URL path than the default of the model name
 * `rows`: A function returning an array containing the data to be shown on this page
 * `column`: The column name in the array that contains the data to display in each row (an array can be used to specify multiple columns)
 * `button`: Add a button with a title, confirmation, success and error messages, and a post request path that takes an id and returns `success` on success